Mu2e/TrkAna/tutorial/README.md

 1. [Plotting MC Truth Information of Ancestor Particles](pages/genealogy.md): In this exercise, we will use the ```demmcsim``` branch to plot the starting position of the muons that generate conversion electrons, and the starting positions of decay-in-orbit electrons.

+1. [How to Create a ROOT MakeClass](pages/makeclass.md): Brief instructions on how to generate a ROOT MakeClass

 Incomplete tutorials that have something useful:

 1. [Plotting the Time Difference between a Track and CRV hit in the Extracted Position](pages/crv-extracted.md): In this exercise, we will use the ```crvinfo``` branch to plot the time difference between a track and CRV hit in the extracted position.